-More Sources, Less News
+More News Sources, Less News

 As our potential sources of information have exploded, our preferred sources of news have contracted.
 Adding to that is the monotony and mindlessness of the daily news, where most outlets overwhelmingly focus coverage on a handful of high-emotion, high-profit stories, ignoring more complex and nuanced issues, and then quickly moving on to the next news cycle.

-Media attention is overwhelmingly day-to-day.
+Media attention is increasingly day-to-day.

-In the long term it hurts everyone.
+In the long term, however, it hurts everyone.

-Drive-By Shooting, photographic still from the film Dick Tracy, courtesy of Touchstone Pictures, copyright 1990.
+Drive-By Shooting, a photographic still from the film Dick Tracy, courtesy of Touchstone Pictures, copyright 1990.
 All rights reserved.

 Footnotes [ + ]